• Menu

 “People don’t just neglect to get in touch with their Inner Compass because they want to,” Aurena shares.
 “It gets ignored because we are in situations where it is safer not to listen to this Inner Compass than it is to know and live our truths.”

-A powerful way to bring the Wise, Inner Compass into therapeutic work is leading clients to consult this part of themselves.
-When faced with a difficult or destructive thought pattern, Green will ask clients “What does the wise and all-knowing part of yourself have to say about that?”
+A powerful way to bring the Wise, Inner Compass into therapeutic work is by leading clients to consult this part of themselves.
+When faced with a difficult or destructive thought pattern, Aurena will ask clients, “What does the wise and all-knowing part of yourself have to say about that?”

 Healing with Our Inner Compass